pavop02/vless-link2xray-config/README.md

 # VLESS Key/Link to XRay-config Converter (parser)

-• Simple Python tool to convert VLESS URLs and subscription links into ready-to-use XRay configuration files.
+• Simple Python parser of VLESS URLs and subscription links into ready-to-use XRay configuration files.

 • Easy to use, no extra dependencies.
 Ideal for quickly generating XRay configs from various input formats.